Conduct Policy : guide to suspension

 - Restrictions to accessing email and / or electronic diary information

-- Return of laptop, mobile phone, access passes, keys and / or parking permits if required
+- If required, return of laptop, mobile phone, access passes, keys, and parking permits

 - Confirmation that suspension will be on full pay (i.e. pay the employee would have received if at work)

 - The right to representation either by an accredited trade union representative or to be accompanied by a workplace colleague throughout all stages of suspension